WCRSyyc/diy-blinky-bot/BatBadge.md

 * VOILA!
 You are done!

-**Note:** The switch can be closed more securely by sliding the paperclip under the edge of the brass brad.
+**Note:** The switch can be closed more securely by sliding the paperclip under the edge of the head of the brass brad.

 ![business card with contact information](pictures/WCRS%20Business%20Card.png "Come see us!")